Ishika30S/DevOps/README.md

 7- Visit http://localhost:3000/metrics to see the Prometheus metrics, including the request counter.

-**Deploying Demo API with CircleCI** his README provides instructions on how to deploy a demo API created with Node.js and Express using CircleCI.
+**Deploying Demo API with CircleCI**
+This README provides instructions on how to deploy a demo API created with Node.js and Express using CircleCI.
 The deployment process includes building a Docker image and deploying it
 **Prerequisites**
 Docker- installed on your local machine.
 CircleCI account linked to your GitHub or Bitbucket repository.